digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 Template Choices - Return Type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The return type of the new version of a must be a valid upgrade of the
+The return type of the new version of a choice must be a valid upgrade of the
 return type of the prior version of that choice.

 Changing the return type of a choice for a non-valid upgrade leads to a